• Shop

 A train set is a popular and well-loved toy in speech therapy – for both therapists and kids!
 I love that I can use trains with a wide age range and to target so many goals.
 Train sets are a motivating and engaging toy for many students.
 Since it is an open-ended toy, train sets can easily be modified to fit your needs with one-on-one sessions or mixed groups, articulation or language therapy, and more.

-Train sets vary from the simple to quite complex.
+Train sets vary from simple to complex.
 Some come with drawbridges, trains that you can fit toys inside of, and additional pieces like trees and signs to place along the tracks.
 The more complex the set, the greater ability you have to incorporate goals.
 Here are some ideas on how to use a train set in your speech therapy room or classroom!

 JOINT ATTENTION